Save the Birds! Switch to Reusable Bags and Ditch The Single-Use Plastic

 A plastic blockage in the digestive system can be fatal.

-Plastic is not digestible, so if it does not pass, it can take up space in the animal’s stomach which can create a false sense of fullness.
+Plastic is not digestible, so if it does not pass, it can take up space in the animal’s stomach, creating a false sense of fullness.

-Animals consuming plastic can also have a negative impact on the predators or scavengers that ultimately eat an animal with plastic in its digestive system.
-That plastic may be transferred on to other animals and continue to pose a threat.
+Animals consuming plastic can also harm the predators or scavengers that ultimately eat an animal with plastic in its digestive system.
+That plastic may be transferred to other animals and continue to pose a threat.

 While the relationship between predators and prey is natural and bound to play out, litter may tip the scales in favor of the predators.

-This can have larger ramifications and impact the entire ecosystem in an area.
+This can have more significant ramifications and impact the entire ecosystem in an area.

 Surrounded by Plastic

 Red-legged cormorant chicks are surrounded by plastic from the very start.
-It is very possible that they may consume plastic from the nest which can be fatal in all of the ways already covered.
+They may consume plastic from the nest, which can be fatal in all of the ways already covered.